NickyROV/turtleFish_2023/README.md

 # turtleFish
-This project intended to build a simple 4 x 3 phase thruster ROV with Touch Screen as interface.
+This project intended to build a simple 3 phase thruster driven ROV with Touch Screen as interface.

 Top side Hardware :